akinsho/bufferline.nvim/README.md

 ![Demo GIF](https://user-images.githubusercontent.com/22454918/111992693-9c6a9b00-8b0d-11eb-8c39-19db58583061.gif)

 This plugin shamelessly attempts to emulate the aesthetics of GUI text editors/Doom Emacs.
 It was inspired by a screenshot of DOOM Emacs using [centaur tabs](https://github.com/ema2159/centaur-tabs).
-I don't intend to copy all of it's functionality though.

 ## Features